Types of chisels and their uses

 Trend Corner Chisel

 A handy tool for the squaring of router cut hinge mortises.
 When you cut a hinge mortice with a router you will be left with round corners a radius combination of jig, guide and cutter.
+The Trend pattern corner chisel has a simple alignment system which makes it easy quickly and accurately remove the radius left by the router.

 Skew chisels are used to pare away wood from dovetail joints.
 Because the skew chisel has a slicing cutting action it makes light work of paring end grain.
+If you are considering a Skew chisel make note that you will need a left and right-handed version.

 Types of woodworking chisel handle